Air Quality Sensor

 How does it work?
 A particulate laser counter uses a fan to draw a sample of air past a laser beam.
 Any particles in the air will reflect some light from the laser beam onto a detection plate, like dust shimmering in a sunbeam.
 The reflection is measured as a pulse by the detection plate and the length of the pulse determines the size of the particle and the number of pulses determines the particle count.

-- Click here to view the Real Time Air Quality Monitoring sensor readings in real-time.
+- See the widget below or Click here to view the Real Time Air Quality Monitoring sensor readings in real-time.

 - Click on the green dot (located in White Rock) to display the current sensor information.